kstrafe/Cxy/documentation/rationale.md

 uses other macros and/or builtins.
 So what are the builtins?

 	# Operations
+	## Types
 	(bits number)                # Create a type of information of number bits.
+	""                           # Create a string of characters.
+	## Fundamental Constructs
 	(cast type object)           # Cast an object into a new one.
 	(const name)                 # Returns a const pointer of name.
-	(expand function args ...)   # Create a macro, returns code.
+	(expand function ...)        # Invoke a macro, returns code.
 	(function out name in code)  # Create a function.
 	(goto label-name)            # Jump to a label.
 	(hack code)                  # Insert compiler-specific code.
 	(if condition code)          # Conditional evaluation of code.
 	(label name)                 # Creates a label to jump to.
 Part of a scope, else nested while ambiguity.
-	(scope code)                 # Scoping the code.
+	(code)                       # Scoping the code.
 This means that the end of the scope invokes destructors.
+	(template name in code)      # Create a template.
+	(val type name code)         # Declare a constant expression variable. code is run to initialize the type.
 	(var type name ...)          # Declare a scope-local variable.
 	[element ...]                # Array.
 	{name reference}             # Single tuple declaration.